Investors

 Our journey so far

-Our ambitious growth strategy is overseen by our Chief Executive Officer Martin Bischoff, who has extensive experience in the retail banking sector, including senior roles at Santander and Royal Bank of Scotland Group in the UK and USA.
-Martin is supported by an experienced and prestigious Board, chaired by Ken Stannard.
+Our strategy is overseen by Chief Executive Officer Martin Bischoff, who has extensive retail banking experience from senior leadership roles at Santander and Royal Bank of Scotland Group in both the UK and the United States.
+Martin is supported by an experienced and highly regarded Board, chaired by Ken Stannard, providing strong governance and strategic oversight as we enter the next phase of our growth journey.

 Headline results